 When I first got a Wacom tablet, an Intuos 2 9x12 model, it tools me a few days to be able to draw anything on it I would dare show anyone.
 I had to relearn.
 That was back in 2002 or so.
 Even many years later, while living in Korea.
 Me and my friends pulled out large reams of paper just to sit around and draw for fun.
 I was shocked at how much faster I was on paper and how much better my drawings looked.
 To this day I still cannot reach the same level digitally as I can on paper.
 Does this mean I should draw on paper and scan the drawings in?
 I would have to say no.

 Ideally, you need to adapt your style to fit the tools you have, or get better tools.
 If you can't go out and get a Wacom Cintiq right now, or a tablet PC, do not sit down and wait for the best tools to fall in your lap.
 They will probably never do so.
 Practice every day with the tools you have and improve.
 If need be, adapt your style to fit the tools you have and start creating.
 Before you know it, the tools you really desire will find their way to you.
 The key is to never stop.
-If you want to make your own animation, you should be doing something about it right now, today.
+If you want to make your own anime movie, you should be doing something about it right now, today.

 Now, it seems, some brilliant people have found a way that may enable you to devote everything to your project and raise the funds necessary to do so.
 That way is called crowd funding, meaning that rather than seeking out a single venture capitalist to put money into your dreams, you seek out a large number of people, the very people who would be most interested in seeing your project come to life, and seek out small contributions from them.
 I am doing so with Paragon, using the site Indie GoGo.
 Other sites, such as Kickstarter offer similar serviced.
 This is something I recommend seriously considering as you move towards your next project.